 In February 2008, the Company's Board of Directors approved the Mannatech, Incorporated 2008 Stock Incentive Plan (the "2008 Plan"), which reserves up to 1,000,000 shares of common stock for issuance of stock options and restricted stock to our employees, board members, and consultants, plus any shares reserved under the Company's then-existing, unexpired stock plans for which options had not yet been issued, and any shares underlying outstanding options under the then-existing stock option plans that terminate without having been exercised in full.
 The 2008 Plan was approved by the Company's shareholders at the 2008 Annual Shareholders' Meeting.
-The 2008 Plan was approved by the Company's shareholders at the 2012 Annual Shareholders' Meeting held May 30, 2012 to increase the number of shares of common stock subject to the plan by 100,000.
+The 2008 Plan was approved by the Company's shareholders at the 2008 Annual Shareholders' Meeting and was amended at the 2012 Annual Shareholders' Meeting held May 30, 2012 to increase the number of shares of common stock subject to the plan by 100,000.
 As of December 31, 2013, the 2008 Plan had 73,431 stock options available for grant before the plan expires on February 20, 2018.